 This young lady is something of a fine porcelain doll in appearance.
 She appears as though she could be easily broken.
 Her lifestyle requires her to be on guard for her own physical safety at all times.
 She carries a knife and has had to threaten to use it a few times as 'men' have tried to do unspeakable things to her.

-About a week ago one of the students from the SUM Program at Urban Hope Church gave me a Christian book called Jesus Calling for me to give to a specific person within Emerald City.
+About a week ago one of the students from the Studies in Urban Ministry Program at Urban Hope Church gave me a Christian book called Jesus Calling for me to give to a specific person within Emerald City.
 I knew Diane would love this book.
 I found her about an hour later.
 When I handed it to her and she saw the title, tears ran down her cheeks.
 She knows how much her Lord loves her.